PoghosKeshishyan/a/README.md

-# Express API with PostgreSQL
+# Express API with SQLite3
-This project is an API built with Express, using PostgreSQL as the database.
+This project is an API built with Express, using SQLite3 as the database.
-It provides endpoints for managing cars and interacting with a PostgreSQL database.
+It provides endpoints for managing cars and interacting with a SQLite3 database.

 ## Installation and Setup